joshuawins99/Reference-FPGA-System-Lite/README.md

 ## Integrated CDC Module
 ***As of Version 3.10.0***
 An option to have an integrated cdc module is supported.
 This essentially wraps the cpu and cdc instance into one module to make the instantiation cleaner.
 With the bypass_config_t type, a localparam is made to define the modules and if they should use the cdc synchronization or not.
 Passthrough mode is enabled when cdc bypass is set to 1 for a given module.
 This new module is the preferred way to use this system since everything is integreated into a single package.
 Using the previous method of instantiation is still supported though.
+The default is an entry that is bypassed and doesnt require a busy (1, 0).
+Modules that fit this type do not require an entry.
 ```Verilog
 import cpu_test_package::*;
 module cpu_with_cdc_test (